-Spain is a very large country with all kinds of varied attractions.
+Spain is a very large country with all kinds of varied attractions and many different regions.
 Do you want to be by the sea?
 In a city?
 Or in the mountains?
 Want lively nightlife?
-Or peace and quiet in remote countryside?
+Or peace and quiet in the remote countryside?
 Do you want to immerse yourself in Spanish culture, or have plenty of other Brits around?
 You can do any of these in Spain.

 It can get cold

 It’s not all sun, sea and sand!
 Being such a large country, Spain’s climate does vary from region to region.
 In the North, it has a temperate climate, with mild winters and warm summers.
 Down South, close to Africa, it can get very hot indeed.
 Central Spain, far from the modifying effects of the ocean, tends to experience uncomfortable extremes of hot and cold.
 Don’t forget, you can ski in the Pyrenees, the Sierra Nevada and even in the area around Madrid.

 Many expats settling in Spain are retired, but by no means all.
 Finding a job in Spain will require research; starting your own business will need an even greater amount of thought and planning, and maybe some fact-finding trips.
 It’s preferable to get things lined up before you go.
 If you don’t do this, do make sure you have enough money to live for at least six months while you find a job and establish yourself.
 As an EU citizen, you won’t need a work permit to find employment but you will need to obtain a social security number to be able to work in Spain – these can be acquired from your local Oficina de Seguridad Social.
 Your gestor will be able to help you with this if you do not speak Spanish.

 If you are moving to Spain and plan to live on your British pension, remember that there will always be fluctuations between the British pound and the Euro.
 This chart shows you how the value of the pound has sunk against the Euro so you need to be prepared to deal with this.

 How is your Spanish?